-To get past this, you need to look at the process of how ideas start life in your business.
+To get past this, you have to look at the process of how ideas start life in your business.

 For example, we like the way animation giant, Pixar handles this challenge.

 They call new ideas in their business “ugly babies”.
 They recognise new ideas are often imperfect, and take time to evolve and grow.
-So, they nurture rather than neutralise these early stage ideas.
+So, they nurture rather than neutralise these newborn ideas.

 A small expert team called the “Brains Trust” works with the idea creators.
 Their remit is to give constructive criticism.
 To ask questions which help improve the idea.
-Importantly, they have no approval powers.
+Importantly, they’ve no approval powers.
 They can’t kill ideas, only help them.

 Ideas only move into approvals when they’ve had time to grow.
 To become more robust.
 If you run into an idea killer who likes to strike early, think about how you could adapt the Pixar approach.
 Build in some early stage protected time and expert support.
 Hold ideas back from your approval process until they’re more fully formed and able to defend themselves.